OXID-eSales/gdpr-optin-module/README.md

 ### Compatibility

+* b-7.1.x module branch for shop 7.1.x branches and compilations
 * b-7.0.x module branch for shop 7.0.x branches and compilations
 * b-6.x module branch for shop compilation: 6.2.x and up to 6.5.x
 * b-2.2.x module branch for shop compilation: 6.0.2 and up to 6.1.x